Step-by-Step Guide to Python Type Aliases

 Step 2: Convert Implicit Assignments to PEP 613 Explicit Aliases

 Replace legacy = assignments with TypeAlias annotations.
-This prevents runtime evaluation and satisfies strict mode.
+This prevents runtime evaluation ambiguity and satisfies strict mode.

-# ❌ Legacy: mypy treats this as a variable assignment
+Legacy implicit assignment — mypy treats this as a regular variable assignment in some contexts:

 UserId = int